 You can check examples using the pictures above: The light & colors are very different depending on the time of the day.
 To get a soft and beautiful light the best is to shoot in the morning or just before the sunset.
 Sunsets are often sensational here so it's a great time to shoot BUT be aware that the water won't look that blue (but golden or pink depending on the colors of the sunset of the day).
 If the vibrant blue color of the lagoon is the most important to you then we suggest shooting in the morning between 9AM & 11AM.

 To sum up: If you like more the beach area we recommend you to schedule your photoshoot at the Conrad Bora Bora in the morning.
-If you like the hilltop area and the jungle feels better then shooting at the sunset will offer a better atmosphere.
+If you like the hilltop area better then shooting at the sunset will offer a better atmosphere.

 In any case it's always better to avoid shooting in the middle of the afternoon: it's very hot, the light is way too harsh and the best photo spots (including the main beach, the hammocks, and the infinity pool) can get busy.

 Latest photoshoots at the Conrad Bora Bora